commonknowledge/wordpress-starter-template/README.md

 #### [Create Block Theme](https://wordpress.org/plugins/create-block-theme/)

 Crucial.
 Save off block themes that you are making in the full site editor to the theme on disk.
-Add fonts direct from the WordPress backend.
+Add fonts direct from the WordPress backend, including Google Fonts.

 #### [Pattern Manager](https://wordpress.org/plugins/pattern-manager/)